The Frasier Global Mentorship Program

 • Form a personal connection with a practicing sustainability professional, learn how they accomplish their sustainability goals in a rapidly changing global environment.

-• Participate on a professional site visit, experience a sustainability career first-hand, opportunity to interact with other sustainability leaders and organizations.
+• Participate in a professional site visit, experience a sustainability career first-hand and leverage the opportunity to interact with other sustainability leaders and organizations.

 • Student mentees should have the capacity to engage in person or by videoconference with mentors 3-4 times over the course of the academic year (Aug – May).

-• Selected participants must be responsive and ready to represent ASU and SOS in a highly professional manner
+• Selected participants must be responsive and ready to represent ASU and CGF in a highly professional manner.

-• Site visit (expenses paid by program) details and dates to be determined once matched with mentor
+• Travel (expenses paid by program) details and dates to be determined once matched with a mentor.

-• Student is responsible for planning and booking travel arrangements, under the guidance of FGMP program manager and School of Sustainability Business Office
+• Students are responsible for planning and booking travel arrangements under the guidance of FGMP program manager and College of Global Futures Business Office.

-• Upon completion of program, students are expected to participate in a public presentation of their experience
+• Upon completion of the program, students are expected to participate in a public presentation of their experience.

 Eligibility

-• Undergraduate School of Sustainability major at the junior / senior level.
-OR Master of Sustainability Solutions major.
-Preferably, with one year left in program until graduation.
+• Preferably, with one year left in the program until graduation.

 • Minimum 3.5 GPA, 3.3 to 3.49 considered on a case-by-case basis.

-• Ability to enroll and participate in an online mentorship course, with twice monthly meetings.
+• Availability to enroll and participate in an online mentorship course via Canvas.

 • Valid passport (or willingness to obtain one at personal expense if needed), ability to travel domestically or internationally for up to one week for an on-site visit.